kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 Various configuration files are written into the home directory under _.clc_kube/${CLC_CLUSTER_NAME}_ in several subdirectories.
-You can use these files to access the cluster from machines other than where you created the cluster from.
+You can use these files to access the cluster from machines other than the one(s) on which you created the cluster.

 * _config/_: ansible variable files containing parameters describing the master and minion hosts
 * _hosts/_: hosts files listing access information for the ansible playbooks